andriyadi/EspX/README.md

 Please consult to Arduino documentation on how to install a library for Arduino IDE.

 To get started, please try some examples provided, a lot of them.

+##About Makestro Cloud
+[Makestro Cloud](http://cloud.makestro.com) (formerly known as iothub.id) is our contribution to makers community to get up fast for connecting their things to the cloud.
+It's not meant to be production-grade IoT backend, but you can use it to test publishing data from the things and visualize them to a nice dashboard, or controlling your things.
+The details about it is still written as we speak.

 This documentation will be kept improved.
 So stay tune.